George Alder Blumer: Superintendent at Butler Hospital

+Presidency and Later Life

 Blumer was elected president of the American Psychiatric Association from 1903 to 1904.
 His presidential address dealt with the politicization of state mental hospitals, eugenics, and the role of immigration relating to state hospital missions.

 While at Butler, Blumer participated in numerous community organizations.
 He was president of the Providence Athenaeum in Rhode Island, a trustee of the Rhode Island School of Design, president of the Rhode Island Historical Society, on the Board of Visitors at Brown University, and director of the State Mental Hygiene Society.

 Blumer received honorary degrees from Brown University (L.H.D., 1905) and from Hamilton College (L.H.D.
 1921).
 He was named an honorary member of Phi Beta Kappa in 1921 by Brown University.